Portuguese Macau: Economy of Macau in late 19th century

 The 1822 constitution included Macau as an integral part of its territory.
 A Portuguese royal decree on 20 November 1845 declared Macau a free port.
-In 1847, Governor Isidoro Francisco Guimarães, knowing that Macau did not have the capacity to compete with the nascent British colony of Hong Kong, decided to legalize gambling, including casinos and other types of games of chance.
+In 1847, Governor João Maria Ferreira do Amaral, knowing that Macau did not have the capacity to compete with the nascent British colony of Hong Kong, decided to legalize gambling, with the Chinese lottery (the ancestor of keno), then, in 1849, the fantan houses (Chinese "casinos").
 With this legalization of gambling, which already existed clandestinely in the city, the government wanted to transform the colony into a holiday, leisure and entertainment center for the inhabitants and wealthy merchants of the region.
 This sector, mainly due to the great taste of the Chinese for gambling, contributed a lot to the revival of the economy and the development of Macau.
 Currently, it remains the most important economic activity in the region.

 In addition to gambling, Macau also managed to recover part of its former prosperity, serving as a warehouse for the coolies trade and for the lucrative tea trade.
 It was also at this time, in the second half of the 19th century, that Macau experienced an initial industrialization, due to the development of communication and transport infrastructures and the establishment of several factories and production units, namely the tea factories, matches factories, fireworks, tobacco and cement.
-But Macao's industry only began to experience great development and expansion from the 1870s onwards.
+But Macau's industry only began to experience great development and expansion from the 1870s onwards.

 The coolie trade, which began in Macau in the late 1840s, consisted of supplying contract Chinese workers to countries that at that time needed labor, such as Cuba and Peru.
 They lived and worked in precarious conditions, resembling slaves.
-This trade, while providing new prosperity to the port of Macau, brought serious social problems to the City, such as corruption, moral depression and the need to deal with a large number of coolies repatriated or waiting to be transported to the their new place of work.
+This trade, while providing new prosperity to the port of Macau, brought serious social problems to the City, such as corruption, moral depression, and the need to deal with a large number of coolies repatriated or waiting to be transported to their new place of work.
 Incidentally, although individual merchants in Macau also profited from this commercial activity, the greatest beneficiaries of this trade were foreign companies and their agents, whose capital dominated the trade.
-That's why the coolie trade came to an end in the late 1870s.
+For these reasons, the coolie trade came to an end in the late 1870s.